-- (1) In addition to the obligations placed on directors by Sections 205 to 207 of the Companies Act, where a Board member has an interest in any matter that is the subject of Board discussion, he or she shall declare the nature and extent of that conflict of interest and the Board secretary shall keep a register of such interests. - (2) The Board shall have a procedure with respect to conflicts of interest that: - (a) provides for the Board to consider disclosures by candidates for Board membership so as to determine if a conflict of interest is such that a reasonable person would conclude that the director was likely to be influenced by that conflict when considering a matter before the Board; - (b) ensures that no director holds the position of director of a company that is licensed as a broker/dealer under Section 109 of the Act; - (c) defines the procedures for considering whether a director's outside appointments or any other matter amount to a material conflict of interest and if so to consider the action necessary to resolve the conflict including: - (i) withdrawing from any discussion on a particular matter; and - (ii) receiving no papers or other information on a matter; or - (iii) if necessary, resigning from the Board; and - (d) defines the procedures for avoiding any misuse of the position of director. - (3) The procedure shall enable the Board to require a director to resign if conflicts of interest appear to be too severe to permit the director to remain a member of the Board. - (4) The Board shall ensure that there are policies and procedures in place to identify any transactions with related parties so as to mitigate the risk that such transactions may be conducted in a way that constitutes a conflict of interest or which is against the interests of shareholders as a whole.
+- (1) The Board shall ensure that the obligations placed on directors by Sections 192 to 194 of the Companies Act, 2019 (Act 992) are met.
+In addition, where a Board member has an interest in any matter that is the subject of Board discussion, he or she shall declare the nature and extent of that conflict of interest to the Board and the Board secretary shall keep a register of such interests. - (2) The Board shall have a policy with respect to conflicts of interest that: - (a) requires disclosure by directors when being considered for appointment and thereafter, annually or on the occasion of significant changes, of any outside financial, economic or other interest; - (b) provides for the Board to consider disclosures by candidates for Board membership so as to determine if a conflict of interest is such that a reasonable person would conclude that the director was likely to be influenced by that conflict when considering a matter before the Board; - (c) ensures that no director holds the position of director of a company that is licensed as a broker/dealer under Section 109 of the Act; - (d) defines the procedures for considering whether a director's outside appointments or any other matter amount to a material conflict of interest and if so to consider the action necessary to resolve the conflict including: - (i) withdrawing from any discussion on a particular matter; and - (ii) receiving no papers or other information on a matter; or - (iii) if necessary, resigning from the Board; and - (e) defines the procedures for avoiding any misuse of the position of director. - (3) The policy shall enable the Board to require a director to resign if conflicts of interest appear to be too severe to permit the director to remain a member of the Board. - (4) The policy shall also include the steps the Board have taken to ensure that the directors comply with Section 153 of the Securities Industry Act and, in particular to: - (a) maintain a register, including directors, of those who should be regarded as "insiders"; and - (b) require directors to disclose trading in shares of the company. - (5) The conflicts of interest procedure shall be described in the Board Charter.